trilitech/tezos-developer-docs/docs/tutorials/mobile/part-1.md

 On this first section, you will:

-- Create the game smart contract importing an existing Ligo library
+- Create the game smart contract importing an existing LIGO library
 - Deploy your smart contract to the Ghostnet
 - Get the Shifumi Git repository folders to copy the game UI and CSS for the second party